kmiller9393/leaflet-map/README.md

 # leaflet-map

-This application displays a map and a location pin that shows the user's location.
+This application displays a map and a pin that shows the user's location.
 This application is built with Leaflet, Node.js/Express and mongoDB.

 ### Starting the application: